 As aforementioned, it is part of our business expansion plan to acquire additional research and development equipment to enhance our research and development capabilities.
-We currently intend to apply a portion of the net proceeds from the Share Offer to acquire a total of 10 additional sets of advanced research and development equipment and testing equipment.
-For further details, please refer to the paragraph headed "Future plans and use of proceeds - Use of proceeds" in this prospectus.
+We currently intend to apply a portion of the net [REDACTED] from the [REDACTED] to acquire a total of 10 additional sets of advanced research and development equipment and testing equipment.
+For further details, please refer to the paragraph headed "Future plans and use of [REDACTED] - Use of [REDACTED]" in this document.
 Along with the acquisition of additional advanced research and development equipment, our Group intends to recruit four additional research and development staff members.
 Based on the number and size of the additional equipment to be acquired by us, our Directors estimated that we will require an additional floor area of approximately 1,700 sq.m..